mfloriani/SDL_BSM/README.md

 # Level Design

-To design the levels I used a tool named Tiled that provided some tools that I used to define the following objects:
+To design the levels I used a tool named Tiled to define the following objects:

 * Walls
 * Player initial position
 * Enemies initial position
 * Enemies patrol route

-Then when the level was ready I exported .lua file to be loaded and parsed by the game.
+Then when the level was ready, I exported as a .lua file to be loaded and parsed by the game.

 Below a level design inside Tiled: